ganeti/ganeti/doc/install.rst

 You can use plain network interfaces or make use of the linux bonding driver to achieve redundant connectivity for each of the above.

-In additional to "bridged mode" Ganeti also supports "routed mode" or "openvswitch mode" for your instance network.
+In addition to "bridged mode" Ganeti also supports "routed mode", "openvswitch mode" or "external network mode" for your instance network.
+Use the latter if you want to implement a custom network configuration without possible implications of the other variants.

+For a full description of each mode, the parameters it accepts, and how to customise the corresponding up/down scripts, see :doc:`network`.

 In order to use "routed mode" under Xen, you'll need to change the relevant parameters in the Xen config file.
 Under KVM instead, no config